 DO NOT approach, touch or attempt to move downed power lines or items that have fallen on them.
 These are extremely dangerous situations.
 Report all downed lines immediately by calling Carroll EMC’s 24-Hour Emergency and Customer Service Line, 770-832-3552, or 911.

-Download the Outage Pal app on any smart device to view a live outage map, check the status of your power or report an outage all in one place.
+Download the Outage Pal app on any smart device to report an outage, check the status of your power or view the live outage map all in one place.

-All Members are automatically enrolled in this free program.
-Members received an opt-in message on their mobile device that said “Welcome to CEMC’s outage notification system.”
-If they wished to opt-out of the program and alerts, they simply replied with the word STOP.
+Members are automatically enrolled in this free program.
+When setting up service, you should receive an opt-in message on your mobile device that said “Welcome to CEMC’s outage notification system.”
+If you wish to opt-out of the program and alerts, you simply reply with the word STOP.

 If severe weather is in the forecast, take precautions to assure your safety and comfort.
 Here are some steps you can take to prepare BEFORE inclement weather.